Working with SAGE polynomials.¶

 This function provides an alternative to moving up the SAGE hierarchy, for the goal of certifying nonnegativity of a polynomial

-is a coniclifts Variable defining a nonzero SAGE polynomial.
-Then we can check iff_mod = f * mult
+f.alpha, andc_tildeis a coniclifts Variable defining a nonzero SAGE polynomial.
+Then we can check iff_mod = f * multis SAGE for any choice ofc_tilde.

 helper functions¶